EVORA-project/evora-ontology/models/docs/collectionDate.md

 # Slot: collection date (collectionDate)

 _The date when the sample was collected in situ.
-If unknown/private, use a proxy date such as 'date received' and indicate this by setting to true the before date property_
+If unknown/private, use a proxy date such as 'date received' and indicate this by setting to true the before date property._